HiFiveJazz/Woomer-Plus/README.md

 # Woomer+

 ![](./demo.gif)
+> [!NOTE]
+> Currently this only works with Hyprland, but I plan on making this work on other Wayland DEs and operating systems!

-A Blazing fast Zoomer application for Hyprland, heavily inspired by [Woomer](https://github.com/coffeeispower/woomer) and [Boomer](https://github.com/tsoding/boomer)
+A blazingly fast Zoomer application⚡

+Heavily inspired by [Woomer](https://github.com/coffeeispower/woomer) and [Boomer](https://github.com/tsoding/boomer)

 ## Dependencies

 ### Arch Linux